 On the wrist you will find a tab which helps pulling the gloves on as well as allowing you to clip them to a carabiner to carry on your belt or pack.
 I also like the wrist section as itself grips your wrist well and keeps wind out.

-As liners they are not suited for heavy work but thats when you put an outer glove on top of the liner to protect it when working with harder tasks.
+As liners they are not suited for heavy work.
+However thats when you put an outer glove on top of the liner to protect it when working with harder tasks.
+I really enjoy wearing my pair of Hestra Merino Wool Liner.

 Wash at 30°